Salomon Synapse BOA 2015 - 2013 Review by The Good Ride

 Same performance, same large bulky non reduced footprint and the same aggressive edge to edge performance.
 The only difference is adjustability and the ability to crank down around your ankle.
 Salomon took one of their most popular boots and expanded on it with Focus BOA.
 So we wish the upper and lower BOA system was completely separate.
 Like many focus BOA boots the upper and lower both tighten around the ankle.
 This makes for great heel hold but very little separation between upper and lower when adjusting.
 Still its a great boot for those looking for the best in heel hold from Salomon.

-User Reviews of the Salomon Synapse BOA
+Salomon Synapse BOA Images

 I just bought these and wont get a chance to use them now that it's spring but these are very comfortable boots.
 I have skinny feet and they fit well enough. great heel hold.